How to apply to STEP-UP

 The following is a list of forms that are available for download.
 You will need the free Adobe Acrobat Reader in order to view and print them.

 Forms to be Copied

-STEP-UP is the City of Minneapolis internships program for young adults ages 14-21.
-Each year, STEP-UP recruits, trains and places more than 1,500 Minneapolis young people in meaningful paid internships with over 230 top Twin Cities businesses, public agencies and nonprofits.
+STEP-UP is the City of Minneapolis internship program for young adults ages 14-21.
+Each year, STEP-UP recruits, trains and places more than 1,600 Minneapolis youth in meaningful paid internships with over 220 top Twin Cities businesses, public agencies and nonprofits.

-As one of the country's premiere youth employment programs, STEP-UP serves populations that face some of the greatest barriers to employment, particularly youth from low income families, youth of color, youth from immigrant families, and youth with disabilities.
+As one of the country's premiere youth employment programs, STEP-UP serves youth who face some of the greatest barriers to employment, particularly youth from low income families, youth of color, youth from immigrant families, and youth with disabilities.

 Since our inception in 2004, STEP-UP has created nearly 24,000 meaningful internships for youth, helping young people to gain 21st century skills, build professional connections, explore career interests, and begin the path to educational and career success.

 Youth complete a competitive application process and work readiness training to be considered for a position with one of over 230 participating businesses in both public and private sector.

 The City of Minneapolis STEP-UP is a program in partnership with AchieveMpls, Department of Employment and Economic Development (DEED), Minneapolis Park and Recreation and Project for Pride in Living.